nazavode/nazavode.github.io/content/post/sycl.md

 ## Resources

+* [`sycl.tech`](http://sycl.tech/): a comprehensive community platform that collects articles, blog posts, talks and everything related to SYCL that shows up on the web.
 * [Accelerating your C++ on GPU with SYCL by Simon Brand](https://blog.tartanllama.xyz/sycl/) - one of the nicest introductions around.
 * [Programming GPUs with SYCL by Gordon Brown](http://cppedinburgh.uk/slides/201607-sycl.pdf) - a great introduction to the whys and hows of SYCL.
 * [SYCL Developer Guide by Codeplay](https://developer.codeplay.com/products/computecpp/ce/guides/sycl-guide?) - the current lack of learning learning material about SYCL is appalling but this terse developer guide makes the situation a little better.